 As a small school we are able to tailor our curriculum to suit the specific needs of each individual child, ensuring that no child is ever academically left behind or socially excluded.
 We are also able to offer flexi-schooling, designed to support those parents who also home educate their children.
-The New Forest Small School is a member of Human Scale Education and has links with Education Otherwise, a home schooling organisation.
+The New Forest Small School is a member of Human Scale Education.

 Our educational philosophy is founded upon the belief that the full potential of children may only be realised when their sense of well being and belonging is at its optimum.